jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

 '
-    content: '<p  style="font-weight:400"><b>Indications for people with fixed appliances.  </b></br></br>Never forget that an adequate oral hygiene technique and the permanent collaboration of the patient with his treatment are indispensable requirements for its success.</p>
+    content: '<p  style="font-weight:400"><b>Indications for people with fixed appliances.  </b></br></br>Never forget that an adequate oral hygiene technique and the permanent collaboration of the patient with his treatment, are indispensable requirements for its success.</p>

 '
     image: "/img/sections-orthodontics-brackets-care.jpg"